alexandergerber/courses-tsa/chapter1.md

 # Create ts_vec

-# Print out the class of vec and ts_vec
+# Print the class of vec and ts_vec
 ```

 `@solution`